Education and qualifications:

 BEng (Hons) Mechanical Engineering, University of Nottingham

-Senior Engineer - Mechanical and Piping
+Senior Lecturer – Mechanical Engineering

 What inspired you to become an engineer or pointed you towards an engineering career?

 I was inspired to pursue Mechanical Engineering because of my admiration of Formula One engineers.
 Especially the way they use engineering knowledge to design and also continuously develop fast and reliable race cars throughout the season.

 Please describe your role or position within your workplace.

 As a Senior Lecturer in the Department of Mechanical Engineering at Universiti Teknologi PETRONAS, I deliver lectures for BEng and MSc students, prepare assessments, supervise undergraduate and postgraduate (MSc & PhD) students and mentor students.
 In addition I secure research grants, perform research, submit manuscripts for publication and present at conferences.
 I also provide consultations for challenges faced in the industry and deliver short courses relevant to my industrial and research experience.